Recycle Car Seats: Saving Kids, Saving Earth

 Here is a brief article posted on Safe Kids by May Romo of Safe Kids Salt Lake County explaining her take on the issue.
 It succinctly describes how we at Safe Ride 4 Kids feel so we’re sharing it in full.
 Read on…

 Unfortunately, this program in Utah is no longer active.
-But we still like her philosophy so we looked up programs in our local communities.
+But we still like her philosophy so we looked up programs in our local community.
 Can we all keep reusable materials like plastic and metal from out of the landfill?

 Find your Your local safety seat recycling programs